BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-Now we could stop worrying that methods `numberOfRows(inSection:)`, `numberOfSections(in:)` and `tableView(_,cellForRowAt:)` might become inconsistent, since the data source derives them based on the sections model provided.
-Furthermore, it is completely unaware of `UIKit` and can be easily reused and tested in isolation.
+The root cause of table view data source methods being inconsistent has been eliminated, since the implementation is driven by a single source of truth with is the array of sections.
+Furthermore, it is completely unaware of `UIKit` as well as `UITableView` and can be used to feed any UI component, such as `UIStackView` or `UICollectionView`.

 #### Step 3: Table Configurator

-The last thing we need is cells configuration.
-When a cell is dequeued from a table view, it has generic `UITableViewCell` type which is in most cases should be type casted to a concrete class.
-In our solution we will avoid this by means of associated types.
+The last things in our list are related to cells configuration.
+The below interface defines common behavior for it.

 {% highlight swift linenos %}